Children’s Occupational Therapy

 - Dyspraxia Foundation: www.dyspraxiafoundation.org.uk

 - Muscular Dystrophy Campaign: www.muscular-dystrophy.org.uk

 - British Society for Paediatric and Adolescent Rheumatology: www.bspar.org.uk

-For details on how to return disability equipment which is no longer needed, please follow this link for the Gloucestershire Equipment Service.
+For details on how to return disability equipment, please contact: Gloucestershire Equipment Service (GIS)

 Disabled Facilities Grants may be available from the local district council by which major adaptations to the home environment can be funded, for children with long term substantial disabilities who meet the eligibility criteria.
 The Occupational Therapist makes recommendations based on the impact of the child’s environment on their functional ability to manage their activities of daily living, and where possible to maximise their independence.
 The Occupational Therapist may make a referral based on these recommendations to the local district council for consideration for a DFG.
 For advice on eligibility for Disabled Facilities Grants towards the cost of adapting a home for someone with a disability please see https://www.direct.gov.uk

 Assessment, recommendations and letter requests

 We are not able to make assessments of medical needs or recommendations to the Housing Authority in relation to this and would suggest families seek advice from their Doctor about housing issues that may affect their child’s health (for example, central heating to help with a child’s asthma or a shower to help with a skin condition).